MAGIC-FYP/MAGIC---FYP/docs/index.md

         Outputs: None
         Purpose: The function will automatically assign the GY locations for all pieces.
 This will be used by the gantry.

+## chessAPI.py
+#### Notes
+Just like the name suggests this file handles all API related functions.
+All functions are currently only for LiChess.org, however may use Chess.com eventually.

+Important stuff:
+- API_TOKEN = 'lip_x73cN37xXXVy7EkHCbDa'

+(This is the projects personal token, don't want to lose it)

+    archived_game(username):
+        Input: username
+        Output:
+                - moves (List[str]): Cleaned list of moves from the PGN.
+                - white_name (str): Name of the white player.
+                - black_name (str): Name of the black player.
+        Purpose: Retrieve the most recent finished game for a given user and extract the move list and player names.
+        How it works:
+        - Queries the user's most recent game using client.games.export_by_player.
+        - Parses the PGN to extract moves and strip formatting (e.g., move numbers).
+        - Returns the move list along with the names of the players.

+        This can then be passed to 'class ArchivedPlayers(BasePlayer)' which will set up the preloaded game

+    online_game(username):
+        Input: username
+        Output: None (prints the latest moves to the console, there is a delay to prevent cheating sadly)
+        Purpose: Get real time moves from an online game How it works:
+        - Finds the user’s current live game using export_by_player(..., ongoing=True).
+        - Tracks the number of moves already made.
+        - In a loop, repeatedly checks for new moves using client.games.export.
+        - Prints new moves as they are made by each player (delayed though).

+    get_active_game():
+        Input: None
+        Output: gameId (str or None): Returns the game ID if it’s your turn; otherwise returns None
+        Purpose: This function is linked to the API token (will only work with the token owners games) Detect if there is an active game where it's the logged-in user's turn.
+                 This function will be used with 'send_move()' How it works:
+        - Sends a GET request to https://lichess.org/api/account/playing using the API token.
+        - Searches the nowPlaying list for any game where isMyTurn is true.
+        - Returns the corresponding game ID.

+    send_move(game_id, move):
+    ### CURRENT STATUS: still building ###

+        Input:  - game_id (str): The ID of the active game.
+                - move (str): A UCI-format move string (e.g., "e2e4").
+        Output: Tuple of (status_code, response_text): HTTP status and Lichess response message.
+(For debugging).
+        Purpose: Send a move to a live game on Lichess.
+        How it works:
+        - Uses a POST request to the /board/game/{game_id}/move/{move} endpoint with authorization.
+        - Returns the result of the request for logging or debugging.